dbeisser/Natrix2/README.md

 <p><b>Table 4</b>: Configuration options</p>

-# Use dev-branch

-To use the latest functions and updates, it is recommended to use the dev-branch of Natrix2.
-The dev-branch contains the latest developments and patches that are not yet available in the main-branch.
-Users who want to stay up to date and experiment with the latest features should use the dev-branch regularly.

 # References

 * Altschul, Stephen F. et al. (1990).
 “Basic local alignment search tool”.
 In: *Journal of Molecular Biology 215(3)*, pp. 403–410.